wp-plugins/postman-smtp/readme.txt

 Postman is the first and only SMTP plugin to implement OAuth 2.0; Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
 This allows Postman to ensure your email will always be accepted.
 During OAuth configuration, your email service provider [pre-approves Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
 Other plugins seek approval each time they connect, but Postman will deliver your email every time with no fear of rejection.

 ###* What's New for v1.5 *
-*Postman is one month old! :D We're celebrating by sending your Gmail through the HTTPS port!
+*Postman is one month old and 1000 downloads strong! :D We're celebrating by sending your Gmail through the HTTPS port!
 That's right, blocked port problems are SO last year!*

 = Features =
 * Send mail to any host just like the 'Big Five' WordPress SMTP plugins